LeonorTu/push_swap/README.md

 For the stacks with size less than 6 I wrote a simple sort which can be found in the src folder.

-In this project I used `Radix` sort as the main algorithm. `Radix` sort is an efficient algorithm to sort non-negative integers with time complexity O (n).
+In this project I used `Turk` sort as the main algorithm. `Turk` sort is an efficient algorithm to sort non-negative integers with time complexity O (n).
 For example, we can sort following list of integers with this algorithm

 ```